albertovasquez/hash-connect-sdk/README.md

 HashConnect SDK provides a simple and secure way to integrate HASH Pass authentication into your React applications.
 It offers seamless wallet connection, token management, and user authentication through QR code scanning.

+## 🎉 What's New in v3.1.0

+**Enhanced Developer Experience** - Four new features for better control:

+- ✅ **`isInitialized` state** - Proper loading states without setTimeout workarounds
+- ✅ **Non-React token access** - Use SDK in API interceptors and utility functions
+- ✅ **Auth state callbacks** - React to connection changes for routing and analytics
+- ✅ **Consolidated logging** - Integrate SDK logs with your logging system

+See [CHANGELOG.md](./CHANGELOG.md) for full details.

 ## 🎉 What's New in v3.0.0

 **React-Only Architecture** - Complete rewrite for modern React applications: